How Feeding America works with farmers

 Yes, absolutely!
 Farmers play a critical role in the movement to end hunger.
 Here are three ways Feeding America works with farmers every day.

-Rescuing food and distributing it to our neighbors facing hunger
+Rescuing food for neighbors facing hunger

 Sometimes, farmers grow more produce than expected.
 Instead of discarding that food, Feeding America partners with farmers to deliver that food to local food banks.
 In fact, Feeding America is the nation’s largest food rescue organization.
-In 2022 alone, the Feeding America network kept 3.6 billion pounds of good food from the landfill, including nearly 860 million pounds from growers.
+Every year, Feeding America helps rescue more than four billion pounds of food - and we're working toward rescuing an additional 1 billion pounds of food annually.

 Supporting local food systems